"This is not just a number

 We are and will be a refuge city."

 The Memorial "Som i serem ciutat refugi" (a city of refuge, now and always), Barceloneta beach, July 2016.

 The memorial 'Som i serem ciutat refugi', located at the Barceloneta beach, is an initiative by Barcelona City Council as part of its 'Barcelona, Refuge City' programme.

 The memorial includes the same 'counter of shame' as this website.
-Currently, the figure shows the number of dead and missing in the Mediterranean so far in 2018, as calculated by the 'missing Migrants' project by the International Organization for Migration (OIM).
-The OIM compiles the figures using various sources: officials, NGOs, the media and interviews with survivors.
+Currently, the figure shows the number of dead and missing in the Mediterranean so far, as calculated by the 'missing Migrants' project by the International Organization for Migration (OIM).

 The counter built into the memorial 'Som i serem ciutat refugi' is to be updated periodically.